Sharing is caring!

 Understanding where your spouse is coming from is key to being happier.
-You’re spouse may have no interest at all in understanding him or herself, but by understanding his or her psychological attachments you can keep him or her from driving you crazy.
+Your spouse may have no interest at all in understanding him or herself, but by understanding his or her self-sabotage or psychological attachments you can keep him or her from driving you crazy.

 I have a friend, Clare, whose husband drives her nuts.
 He’s a workaholic, has to do things his own way, thinks he has everything figured out and when he makes mistakes, he just makes excuses.